 The following are often must-have features for organizations:

 Data sources.
-Access to various databases and file types such as comma-separated values file, text, Excel and XML are basic staples of all BI products.
-Increasingly, BI analytics tools are providing access to specific applications such as Salesforce or NoSQL databases.
-Your specific needs will determine if these features are must-haves.
+Access to various databases and file types, such as comma-separated values files, text, Excel and XML, are basic staples of all BI tools.
+Increasingly, BI tools are providing access to specific applications, such as Salesforce or NoSQL databases.
+Specific needs will determine if these features are must-haves.

-Data filters and drill-down.
-The product should enable the contents in a tabular report or visualization to be filtered by data values.
-Filtering is provided by features such as pull-down lists, search filters and slicers.
-The product should also allow the user to drill-down from summarized to more detailed data and then drill up (i.e., go back to where they started); this is essential in both tabular reports and visualizations.
+Data filters and drilldown.
+The product should enable you to filter the contents in a tabular report or visualization by data values.
+Filtering is provided by features such as drop-down menus, search filters and slicers.
+The product should also enable the user to drill down from summarized to more detailed data and then drill up -- i.e., go back to where they started.
+This is essential in both tabular reports and visualizations.

-Independent and interconnected mash-ups.
-When the BI style enables multiple visualizations, including tabular reports, to be displayed on a single screen, the software should allow for these visualizations to be either independent of each other or interconnected.
-If they're interconnected, data filters and selection affect all visualizations; for example, if a particular attribute is selected, all visualizations share that attribute.
+Independent and interconnected mashups.
+When the business intelligence style enables a single-screen display of multiple visualizations, including tabular reports, the software should allow these visualizations to be either independent of each other or interconnected.
+If they're interconnected, data filters and selections will affect all the visualizations; for example, if a particular attribute is selected, all the visualizations will share that attribute.

 Visualizations.
-The BI analytics tool must provide bar, line, pie, area and radar chart types, as well as the ability to mix and match various combinations.
+BI tools must provide bar, line, pie, area and radar chart types, as well as the ability to mix and match various combinations.

 Security.
-All BI products must require both user and user role-based security, designating who can create, modify, publish, use and administer the BI applications.
-You may require the BI product to integrate with operating system or other pre-existing security applications.
-BI security often involves using the product's security along with a combination of mechanisms from operating systems, networks, databases and the source system.
+All business intelligence products require both user and user role-based security, designating who can create, modify, publish, use and administer the BI applications.
+Some may require the BI product to integrate with the operating system or other pre-existing security applications.
+BI security often involves using the product's security along with a combination of mechanisms from the operating system, networks, databases and the source system.

 Print and export.
-The product must allow for print visualizations and tabular reports to be exported to PDF or other graphics.
+The product must enable you to export print visualizations and tabular reports to PDF or other graphics.
 Tabular reports need to be exportable to text files at a minimum and, preferably, to spreadsheets.

 Must-have features specific to self-service BI uses cases

 There are several must-have features that are specific to self-service BI use cases.
-These are unique because they provide more data management functionality for the business person creating an analytical application than for an information consumer who is relying on pre-built BI applications with pre-built integrated data.
+These are unique because they provide more data management functionality for the business person creating an analytical application than for an information consumer who is relying on prebuilt business intelligence applications with prebuilt integrated data.
 These features include:

 Select data for analysis.
-The BI analytics tool must enable the user to select the data used in analysis and present it as a pivot table-style interface where dimension attributes are placed in rows and columns, measures are selected and filters are applied.
+BI tools must enable the user to select the data used in decision-making analysis and present it as a pivot table-style interface where dimension attributes are placed in rows and columns, measures are selected, and filters are applied.